Job Inquiry Letters: How to Write & Send Them (+Examples)

 [Your Name]

-Yes!
-The process of creating and sending out job inquiry letters is time-consuming, and there’s no guarantee of success.
-However, the potential benefits can be enormous!
+The process of creating and sending out job inquiry emails or letters is time-consuming, and there’s no guarantee of success.
+However, the potential benefits can be enormous.

-If you’re serious about landing that dream job, writing a job inquiry letter can be a better option than waiting for that company to announce an open position.
+If you’re serious about landing that dream job, writing a job inquiry email can be a better option than waiting for that company to announce an open position.
 So, be proactive and take control of your own job search efforts.
-This could be just what you need to finally land that great career you’ve been looking for!
+This could be just what you need to finally land that great job you’ve been looking for.